Updated September 29, 2021

 No permit is required in these instances.

-The Ventilation Index ranges from 0 to 100: 0-33 being poor; 34-54 being fair; 55-100 being good and is used to communicate how sufficient smoke can be dispersed.
-Sooke currently falls under “SRN VAN ISLD” on the venting index.
 The District is working with the Ministry of Environment to have additional sensors installed locally for more accurate readings; however, the installation of these sensors and configurations with the venting index database will take time.
 As soon as more information is available, this page will be updated.

-Only for land clearing or machine-built piles on properties greater than 10 acres.
+Permits are required only for land clearing or machine-built piles on properties greater than 10 acres.
 A permit can be applied for at the fire department and are subject to the applicable Provincial Regulations (ie. Open Burning Smoke Control Regulations).

 The following are prohibited year-round: